Section 2(d) – Freedom of association

 As the Charter applies only to governmental actors and actions (section 32), legislatures are normally not required to legislate in respect of private interference with freedom of association.
 However, in exceptional circumstances, legislation designed to foster freedom of association may exclude categories of individuals — for example, as in Dunmore, the exclusion of agricultural workers from a labour relations statute.
 Such “underinclusive” legislation may thus affirmatively permit private actors (e.g., agricultural employers) to interfere with associational activity and thereby substantially orchestrate, encourage or sustain this private violation of freedom of association.
 In considering whether underinclusion limits freedom of association, the Court in Dunmore set out three considerations: (1) the claim of underinclusion should be grounded in fundamental Charter freedoms rather than in access to a particular statutory regime; (2) claimants must establish, based on a proper evidentiary foundation, that exclusion from a statutory regime permits a substantial interference with the exercise of protected associational activity (the claimant must be seeking more than a particular channel for exercising his or her fundamental freedoms); and (3) there must be a minimum degree of state action (in other words, it must be shown that the state can truly be held accountable for any inability to exercise a fundamental freedom) (Dunmore, supra at paragraphs 22-26).
 This does not mean that there is a constitutional right to protective legislation per se.
 On their own, the above principles do not oblige the state to act where it has not already legislated in respect of a certain area.
 (Dunmore, supra at paragraphs 22-26, 29; Health Services, supra at paragraph 34).

 It is unclear whether the three-part Dunmore test remains good law.
 It has not been applied by the Court since Baier v.
 Alberta, 2 SCR 673 (a freedom of expression case).
 The Court explicitly declined to apply it in Ontario v.
 Criminal Lawyers' Association, 1 SCR 815 at paragraph 31, another freedom of expression case.
-Despite the apparently exceptional nature of paragraph 2(d) being used to impose positive obligations on government, the Supreme Court in Ontario v.
+Despite the apparently exceptional nature of section 2(d) being used to impose positive obligations on government, the Supreme Court in Ontario v.
 Fraser, 2 SCR 3, found that workers who are “incapable of exercising their right to collective bargaining” have a “right against the state” when it fails “to impose statutory obligations on employers” (paragraph 73).
 The Court does not even mention the Dunmore test.

 2. Trade unions